Amazon Web Services: Environmental footprint

 In 2016, Greenpeace assessed major tech companies—including cloud services providers like AWS, Microsoft, Oracle, Google, IBM, Salesforce and Rackspace—based on their level of "clean energy" usage.
 Greenpeace evaluated companies on their mix of renewable-energy sources; transparency; renewable-energy commitment and policies; energy efficiency and greenhouse-gas mitigation; renewable-energy procurement; and advocacy.
 The group gave AWS an overall "C" grade.
 Greenpeace credited AWS for its advances toward greener computing in recent years and its plans to launch multiple wind and solar farms across the United States.
 The organization stated that Amazon is opaque about its carbon footprint.

 In January 2021, AWS joined an industry pledge to achieve climate neutrality of data centers by 2030, the Climate Neutral Data Centre Pact.
 As of 2023, Amazon as a whole is the largest corporate purchaser of renewable energy in the world, a position it has held since 2020, and has a global portfolio of over 20 GW of renewable energy capacity.
 In 2022, 90% of all Amazon operations, including data centers, were powered by renewables.
+In 2024, AWS paid $650 million for a data center at the 2.5 GW Susquehanna nuclear power plant, connected at 300 MW.
+In 2025, AWS signed an $18 billion power purchase agreement with the station for 840—1,200 MW in 2029 and 1,680—1,920 MW in 2032, continuing to 2042.
+The power increase depends on Amazon's expansion of the data center.